eypsrcnuygr/thickiter/README.md

 - Tests for tickets service
 - An [npm package](https://www.npmjs.com/package/@esuthickiter/common) is pushed for common module that is a submodule of this repo.

+## Quick Note
+- To run this repo locally the best is add the thickiter.dev to your ```hosts``` file which points to 127.0.0.1 then run the ```skaffold dev``` command in the root.
+Then it'll pull down the images from docker hub, start Kubernetes cluster with the pulled containers inside the pods.
+I'm also assuming that you already have ```ingress-nginx``` locally which serves as a controller and organizes the routing to the related services.
+If you still have problems running it locally DM me via Twitter or mail, so we can look it up and solve the issue.
+- I'm planning to deploy it to the internet, build upon it a real application, which serves as a thicket selling environment, especially in Turkey.
+So hoping you'll see the finished product in the end.